-A command line tool displaying the time in a new local geocentric date format.
+A command line tool displaying the time in a geocentric date format.

-Geodate displays the current local time in a geocentric date format using a more natural lunisolar calendar with metric time based on decimal fractions of the mean solar day.
+Geodate displays the current local time in a geocentric date format using a natural lunisolar calendar with metric time based on decimal fractions of the mean solar day.

-You will also learn to get more in touch with the natural environment with this lunisolar calendar.
+You will also learn to be more in touch with the natural environment with this lunisolar calendar.
 For example the full moon will always be around the middle of every month, easy, just look up in the sky to know the time.

 A detailed explanation of the date format is available online.